conradj/pocket-public-archive/README.md

 (For more info on this process see https://github.com/vicchi/node-getpocket)

 There are two other `.env` variables, set here because you might want to have different values between dev and prod:

-`WEEKS_OF_HISTORY` will set the number of past weeks that will appear in your archive `API_MAX_RECORDS` will limit the number of records to return, to stop you hitting your api limit.
+* `WEEKS_OF_HISTORY` will set the number of past weeks that will appear in your archive

+* `API_MAX_RECORDS` will limit the number of records to return, to stop you hitting your api limit.
 If the number of articles you've archived in the last `WEEKS_OF_HISTORY` is more than this number then the site may exhibit weird behavior.

 Finally, run `gatsby develop` to generate your site

 ## Deploy

-tbd full details but deploy via circle CI then schedule rebuild weekly to get a new Pocket history page for that week
+tbd full details but deploy via circle CI no wercker then schedule rebuild weekly to get a new Pocket history page for that week

 ### FAQS